 Additionally, park rangers have developed emergency plans for rockfall events, and may close trails and post warning signs in particularly hazardous areas.

-It is very likely that there were additional rockfalls in 2014, but these events either were not witnessed or went unreported.
-However, the significant increase in the number of small rockfalls in 2014 suggests more thorough reporting of rockfalls (and likely not a real increase in small rockfalls).
+It is very likely that there were additional rockfalls and rockslides in 2020, but these events either were not witnessed or went unreported.
 If you witness a rockfall of any size, encounter fresh rock debris, or hear cracking or popping sounds emanating from the cliffs, please contact park geologist Greg Stock at 209/379-1420 or by email, or contact park dispatch by dialing 911 within the park.
-Documented rockfalls are added to the park database (http://pubs.usgs.gov/ds/746/), enabling evaluation of rockfall activity to improve public safety.
+Documented rockfalls are added to the park database, enabling long-term evaluation of rockfall activity to improve public safety.

 Get the details concerning the Ahwiyah Point rockfall on March 28, 2009, near Half Dome.
 This rockfall was the largest in Yosemite National Park since an even larger one occurred from Middle Brother in 1987.